medvedevgroup/ESSColor/README.md

     cd ESSColor
     bash compile.sh

-You can move/copy ALL the executables in `ess-color/bin` to the bin directory that is already in your PATH.
-For instance, considering `/usr/bin` is already in PATH, you need to run the command `mv ess-color/bin/* /usr/bin` to move all executables for ESS-Color software.
-An alternative to moving/copying executables is adding the location of `ess-color/bin` to your PATH.
+You can move/copy ALL the executables in `ESSColor/bin` to the bin directory that is already in your PATH.
+For instance, considering `/usr/bin` is already in PATH, you need to run the command `mv ESSColor/bin/* /usr/bin` to move all executables for ESS-Color software.
+An alternative to moving/copying executables is adding the location of `ESSColor/bin` to your PATH.

-After compiling, set up the `config.yaml`.
-Change to the directory and use [TODO: add details of config file]
+After compiling, set up the `config.yaml` to test compression.
+(Just follow the examples/sample3 folder structure) Change to the directory `examples/sample3/k5` and use [TODO: add details of config file]

-    snakemake -s Snakefile.smk -j 8
+    snakemake -s pipeline_compress.smk -j 8

+[It generates a bunch of files, but if the pipeline finished successfully, compression worked.]

 ## Command lines